carlostome/Dissection-thesis/README.md

 - `presentation`: Files for the thesis defense presentation
 - `src`: Formalization in _Agda_

-  The Agda module structure is the following:
+  The module structure is the following:
     + `src/Data` contains auxiliary definitions about common types such as List, Sum, Either, etc
     + `src/Tree/Indexed.agda` contains the formalization of the tail-recursive fold for the type of binary trees.
 The other two files inside the same folder are slight variations of it.
-    + `src/Regular.agda` contains the formalization of the tail-recursive catamoprhism for the regular universe.
+    + `src/Regular.agda` contains the formalization of the tail-recursive catamorphism for the regular universe.
 It depends on the following modules:
       - `src/Regular/Core.agda`         : Definition of the _regular_ universe.
       - `src/Regular/Catamorphism.agda` : Definition of catamorphism and auxiliary relations.
       - `src/Regular/Dissection.agda`   : Definition of _dissection_ and relation over _dissections_.